All photos by Lisa Richmond unless otherwise specified.

 The Climate Council visited farms ranging in size from 20 acres to 1,100 acres, and we found that each had their own hurdles and differing philosophies on how to handle those challenges.
 We also noted that no one knew more about the land better than the farmers, farm workers, and the community that lived there.
 Geography PhD candidate Mayra Sanchez reminded us that climate change “is not always something that is catastrophic and sudden.
 It changes and impacts communities differently, over long periods of time, and at different scales.”
 This thought is particularly important and echoed the need to think and act proactively rather than reactively.
 John Andrew, assistant deputy director of the California Department of Water Resources, emphasized the importance of having outside perspectives like that of the Climate Council and getting to know one another’s assumptions and perspectives.
 “It is important for people like me who are deep into these issues to talk to people like you who are not traditionally looking at these issues and see what kind of questions you all are asking.”

 Throughout the discussion, experts offered insights and highlighted opportunities.
 Dr. Mark Cooper, assistant professor at UC Davis Department of Human Ecology, emphasized the importance and significance of this research in California because “climate change is going to transform California agriculture in unprecedented ways in the next 10 to 20 years.
 The exciting thing about looking at this in California is how to answer these agricultural questions outside of California.
 The intensity of these problems are going to start manifesting more and more elsewhere outside of California.”
-California is one of five regions in the world with a Mediterranean Climate, all of which are key agricultural hubs and are experiencing similar climate impacts, according to TK.
+California is one of five regions in the world with a Mediterranean Climate, all of which are key agricultural hubs and many which are already experiencing climate change impacts according to Wolfgang et al 2018.
 There is an incredible opportunity to think about the global impact of the role of design in food and climate change.
 Bob Segar, UC Davis campus planner, suggested that the Climate Council use its strengths in placemaking to improve food security.
 “There’s an opportunity we can program places in a way that brings diverse communities together around food, food access, and healthy food together.”

 In the afternoon, we met with Dr. Mike Madison from Yolo Press Farm in Winters, about 10 minutes west of Davis.
 He gave us a tour and shared his experience as a late-in-life first-generation farmer of a small farm.
 The modest 22-acre farm is run by he and his wife Diane.
 Many of his observations about the changes he has seen in his years as a farmer can be gleaned from the book he wrote as Artist in Bioregional Residence for the Putah Cache Bioregion Project at UC Davis, Walking the Flatlands, in which he discussed their responses to the economic and cultural shifts.
 Jan Goggans writes in the book’s forward, “Bioregionalism means you are aware of the ecology, economy, and culture of the place where you live and are committed to making choices that enhance them.”
 Madison aspires to run the farm in a way that demonstrates an equal commitment to the land and to the community.